 Expectation vs reality

-Before we set off, I’d visioned myself as this calm, collected mother who had it all together travelling with her happy-go-lucky baby to lands far away.
+Before we set off, I’d visioned myself as this calm, collected mother travelling with her happy-go-lucky baby to lands far away.
 As I stood there with tears falling down my face and a baby who was more street urchin than catalogue model, I found myself laughing at the absurdity of it all, which only angered the security guard further.

 We left him still shouting at us as we made our way for another three-hour stopover with no money or credit cards!
 We shared a couple of Ella’s snacks and before we knew it we were boarding the final flight to the UK.
 Chas collected my purse from the pharmacy, we had a wonderful holiday and I made a vow with myself never to fly Jet Air again.